microsoft/finops-toolkit/docs-wiki/Governing-board.md

   - Telemetry to measure satisfaction, engagement, adoption, retention, etc.
 - **Compliance**: Ensuring we're in compliance with Microsoft policies and procedures.

+Board members are also expected to facilitate [[Support escalations]] by:
+- Reviewing new and unresolved issues and discussions at least once per week.
+- Responding to Microsoft Support escalations within 2 business days.
+- Responding to security investigations within 1 business day.

+Board members are expected to loop in appropriate [[Advisory council]] members and key contributors as needed to facilitate resolving the issue in accordance with the [[support process|Support escalations]].
+Board members are not expected to resolve issues directly unless they have deep technical knowledge about the solution.

 <br>

 ## 🤔 Making decisions